All Episodes

 There might have been a case or two that I've read about, but it's not widespread.

-And and the dream of a lot of these these young kids that are playing and and they're risking injury every time they take to the field, and being a student athlete is it's like having a full-time job and having to get grades.
+And the dream of a lot of these young kids that are playing and they're risking injury every time they take to the field.

-They're not paid, they can't even get a free t-shirt without the NCAA breathing down their throat.
+They can't even get a free t-shirt without the NCAA breathing down their throat.

-They maybe they have free cleats and jerseys.
+Maybe they have free cleats and jerseys.

 I mean, there's very, very strict college rules.

-You know, I think an argument can be made that these kids deserve a stipend, considering how much money these schools make off of football and all these other sports.
+You know, I think an argument can be made that these kids deserve a stipend considering how much money these schools make off of football and all these other sports.

-But that's but they get a free college education.
+But they get a free college education.

 It's a ticket for a lot of kids.

-Maybe they get into a better school than their grades would otherwise get them into, um, and they get a better opportunity at life because of their athletic talent.
+Maybe they get into a better school than their grades would otherwise get them into.

 I'm all for that.

-Um, but I will tell you this, they're playing their guts out, they're playing with all their heart.
+But I will tell you this: they're playing their guts out.

 The level of talent is amazing in college football.